How to Teach an Art or Craft Class (JAN 14 and 21)

 Andrea Edmundson, former co-owner of Upcycle Tucson, has been an educator and corporate trainer for more than 25 years.
 She specializes in creating courses that focus on skill development.
 Most recently, she worked for the State Department.
 She has a PhD in education, but she learned most of her skills in the hands-on development and implementation of classes and workshops.
 However, Andrea is also an artist that has endured many unproductive or poorly organized art and crafts classes.
 She understands what students need to be motivated and how they prefer to develop their artistic skills.
 “Being an effective instructor doesn’t mean you need to sacrifice artistic inspiration; it just means you need to know how to reach your adult learners.”

 Class and workshop registration fees are non-refundable.
 Registration fee includes all materials.

-REMEMBER: Registration is at SAAG Registration Calendar, NOT on this website.
+REGISTER at SAAG Registration Calendar, NOT on this website.